-As you might have already noticed, flowers play an important role in our food presentation.
+As you might have already noticed, we love using edible flowers in our kitchen.
 They can add an exotic touch to your meals or make even the ordinary dish look super pretty.

 But before using edible flowers, there are a few simple but very important rules to follow:

 You need to remember that not all flowers are edible.
 On the contrary, some can be very poisonous.
 So, make sure you are 100% certain about the variety of the flower you are using.

 Only eat organically grown edible flowers and avoid those sprayed with pesticides or other chemicals.
 The best thing you could do is to grow your own.

 Make sure you wash your flowers prior to use.

 So, here is the list of 13 varieties of edible flowers you can grow in your garden: